Time-reversed Flow Matching with Worst Transport in High-dimensional Latent Space for Image Anomaly Detection: Limitations and Future Work

-Training on such high-dimensional inputs is expensive.
-Although our model architecture is simple, accurately predicting the vector field requires significantly increasing the NC to enhance model capacity.
-This estimation problem precludes the possibility of scaling up to a multi-scale architecture, with higher computing requirements under our hardware conditions.
-Future work will explore more efficient architectures.
-The details of the model parameters are presented in Appendix C.7.
+Training such a high-dimensional input with the push-forward method is computationally and temporally expensive.
+Despite the model simplicity, accurately predicting the vector field requires significantly increasing the NC to enhance the model capacity, which limits the feasibility of multi-scale architectural scaling.
+Future work will explore more efficient frameworks.
+Nevertheless, WT-Flow still achieves unsatisfactory performance on categories with drastic object variations.
+This is likely because the large distribution shift between unseen normal samples and training data cannot be effectively constrained by our self-limiting mechanism.

+Furthermore, combining an indirect pushforward model with density proxy estimation represents a promising research direction.
+We observe that the noise paths in diffusion models appear invariant to manifold constraints, which may provide insight into the differences between ODE-driven and SDE-driven approaches.
+For instance, SDEs permit trajectory crossings through Brownian noise, thereby avoiding the formation of CPF.
+As a result, samples in energy-based models can diffuse freely into Gaussian annulus instead of being trapped.